Though ostensibly the menu was spaghetti, the real meal was their charm…

 Chiara had been looking to move to Tuscany, but when she discovered Umbria’s relatively unspoiled and undiscovered beauty she switched gears.

 Raffa (Raffaela), who has a commuting marriage that takes her back to Milan to see her husband and 14 year-old daughter every other week, was more purposeful in seeking out Umbria.
-The daughter of two farmers, she hungered for a return to agrarian life after working as a travel agent for twelve years.
+The daughter of two farmers, she hungered for a return to agrarian life after working as a travel agent for twenty-two years.
 You learn that this is not uncommon in Italy.
 Farm life is seen as higher quality life to be returned to, once you have found some financial stability.

 As we talked over that first dinner, “the beast” began to whine.
 “The beast”, as Chiara calls him, is her German Shepherd whom guests never meet, at best getting a sighting from a distance as she takes him on his walks.
 The name is a clue—not of the dog’s personality, but of Chiara’s “deep sense of irony”, as she calls it and which lights up the room with levity and teasing if you unleash her.
 A master of funny faces, she reminds of Anthony Quinn’s sidekick in La Strada.